Hermitian and non-Hermitian topology in active matter: Introduction

 Among various attempts to realize classical topological systems, topological active matter \cite{Souslov2017,Shankar2022} is one of the most exciting possibilities; since the dissipation of energy is inherent to active matter owing to its genuine nonequilibrium nature, one can expect that various non-Hermitian topological phenomena should be observed in active systems.
 In addition, topological boundary modes may be of interest in biophysics to elucidate the mechanism of localization \cite{Leduc2012,Mayer2010} seen in various biological systems.
 The aim of this review is to introduce the basic concepts in active matter and topological materials and to review recent attempts to bridge these two different fields.

 The remaining part of this review is organized as follows.
 In Sec.~\ref{sec:2}, we introduce experimental setups of active matter.
 We also explain the hydrodynamic equation of active matter in Sec.~\ref{sec:2c}, which is the starting point to discuss the active-matter counterparts of topological insulators.
 In Sec.~\ref{sec:3}, we introduce basic concepts of band topology in condensed matter physics.
-In particular, we discuss theoretical tools to analyze non-Hermitian topology, which is an emerging field dealing with the interplay between band topology and out-of-equilibrium physics.
-In Sec.~\ref{sec:4}, we review the studies on band topology in active matter.
-Finally, we discuss future perspectives in Sec.~\ref{sec:5}.
+In Sec.~\ref{sec:4}, we introduce topological phenomena unique to non-Hermitian systems, which is an emerging field dealing with the interplay between band topology and out-of-equilibrium physics.
+We also provide theoretical tools to analyze non-Hermitian topology called the non-Bloch band theory.
+In Sec.~\ref{sec:5}, we review the studies on band topology in active matter.
+We also explain how to combine classical physics and topological physics explained in the above sections via the linearization of active hydrodynamics.
+Finally, we discuss future perspectives in Sec.~\ref{sec:6}.